viewzavr/dev-feature-lang/examples/majid_one_file/README.md

 # Visualization task

 * Visualize CSV according to specs.
-* CSV should be specified in query param.
+* CSV should be specified in query parameter.

 ## Solution